bwiseman77/Networks_Project3/README.md

 Clients can quit and game continues

-\* Clients can quit lobby, making room for new players
+Clients can quit lobby, making room for new players

-\* Clients can replay game while in same session

-(\* still needs to be implemented)
+Slightly more complex scoring